t3hmrman/t3hmrman/README.md

 ### Hi, I'm vados 👋

-While other people were studying I got my degree in yak shaving.
+I am an expert yak shaver.
 There are yaks all over the stack, and I go wherever the yaks are.
 In no particular order I'm interested in:

 - Typescript (when I want to be productive)
 - Rust (when I want to be fast)